 To determine if you or a loved one has an addiction to drugs, you must know what the signs are.
 Even drugs that are not illegal can cause severe problems.
-Prescription drugs can cause long-term dependency.
+For example, prescription drugs can cause long-term dependency.
 In addition, quitting opioid drugs and other prescription drugs can result in uncomfortable, if not life-threatening, symptoms.
-You need to know prescription drug addiction symptoms to determine if you or a loved one needs a prescription drug detox center in FL.
+Therefore, you need to know prescription drug addiction symptoms to determine if you or a loved one needs a prescription drug detox center in FL.

 What Is Prescription Drug Addiction?

 At first, drug use does not seem like a serious problem.
 In fact, you may have had a prescription for the drugs from your doctor.
 However, the high that prescription pain killers can cause makes taking them enjoyable.
-The withdrawal effects make stopping these drugs painful and difficult.
+In addition, the withdrawal effects make stopping these drugs painful and difficult.

 Over time, you may find yourself using prescription drugs regularly.
 Depending on your situation, you may lie to your doctor to get prescriptions or take the drugs from friends or family members.
-Even if you don’t reach this level, if you cannot stop taking the drugs, you have developed an addiction.
+Even if you don’t reach this level, you have developed an addiction if you cannot stop taking the drugs.

 What Are Prescription Drug Addiction Symptoms?

 Symptoms of addiction and substance abuse depend on the type of drugs you misuse.
 For example, stimulants, which are also called “uppers,” will have different signs of addiction than drugs that make you relaxed.
-However, general symptoms apply to the use of any type of substance.
+However, general symptoms apply to the use of any substance.
 These general prescription drug addiction symptoms include the following: